Golden Field Guide Series

 Illustrator James Gordon Irving (1913 - 2012), a New Jersey-born commercial artist, had a lifelong interest in national history illustration.
 He established the visual language of the Golden Guides series with vivid, lifelike color plates that helped generations of readers recognize birds in the field.

-Browse the Books & Magazines collection for other bird and nature field guides or links to other printed works by category.
+Browse the Biographies & Reference Books more nature guides or links to other printed works by category.

 Share this listing.